 Proposers who are unable to meet this requirement shall not be considered for contract award.
-Proposers shall submit a completed, "Attestation of Willingness to Consider GAIN/GROW Participants," form, as set forth in Appendix D - Required Forms Exhibit 9, along with their proposal.
+Proposers shall submit a completed Exhibit 9 (Attestation of Willingness to Consider GAIN-GROW Participants) of Appendix D (Required Forms), along with their proposal.

 5.15 Recycled Bond Paper